Jetzaj/algmachine/README.md

-# algmachine
+# algmachine to test the technology
-Base java algorithm and structure